Getting Here and Around

 There are a few lodging options close to the University.

-The Days Hotel is a fifteen-minute walk and offers rooms for $92 (plus tax) per night after the University discount, so be sure to let them know you are visiting the University.
+The Days Hotel is a fifteen-minute walk and offers rooms for $95 (plus tax) per night after the University discount.
+Phone reservation is required.
+Ask for the academic connection rate and tell them you are visiting the Department of Earth and Environmental Sciences.

 The Graduate Hotel is a short five minute walk from the IRM and offers more upscale accommodations at $160/night (plus tax) after the University Discount.